Perspective | Covid left a Maryland woman on life support, unaware she gave birth. Then came ‘a miracle.’

 Sarah Crimmins, an OB/GYN who specializes in complex maternal care, says that while the vaccine has worked to reduce hospitalizations among the young and healthy in the United States, the low vaccination rate among pregnant people has not allowed her to see that same decline among her patients.

-She was seeing unvaccinated, expectant parents become hospitalized at the beginning of the pandemic and she is still seeing that.
+She was seeing unvaccinated expectant parents become hospitalized at the beginning of the pandemic and she is still seeing that.

 Crimmins is the doctor who delivered Dylan and she describes his family’s experience as “harrowing.”